 Beach Horse Riding With Zephyr Horses

-Another totally unique experience in Byron Bay is to go on a horse ride on the beach with Zephyr Horses!
+Another totally unique experience in Byron Bay is a horse ride on the beach with Zephyr Horses!
 The feeling of riding on the sand and your horse wading through the water is simply magical.

 This post is sponsored by Wild Byron.
 All views and opinions expressed however are my own.